don/cordova-plugin-ble-central/README.md

 # Other Bluetooth Plugins

+ * [cordova-plugin-ble-peripheral](https://github.com/don/cordova-plugin-ble-peripheral) - Create and publish Bluetooth LE services on iOS and Android using Javascript.
  * [BluetoothSerial](https://github.com/don/BluetoothSerial) - Connect to Arduino and other devices.
 Bluetooth Classic on Android, BLE on iOS.
  * [RFduino](https://github.com/don/cordova-plugin-rfduino) - RFduino specific plugin for iOS and Android.
  * [BluetoothLE](https://github.com/randdusing/BluetoothLE) - Rand Dusing's BLE plugin for Cordova